 The Incredible Capabilities of PECM

-Electrochemical Machining offers unique benefits compared to other leading machining processes, such as stress-free machining, no heat-affected zones, and high-volume production opportunities.
+Pulsed electrochemical machining (PECM) has advantages compared to other leading machining processes, such as stress-free machining, no heat-affected zones, and high-volume production opportunities.

 But how can this technology be applied?